trinidj/phrolova-project-v2/data/resonators/qiuyuan/talents.md

 When casting Echo Skill, Qiuyuan's bamboo flask absorbs the overflowing energy and brews it into Flowing Panacea.

 The next time Swordster's Soliloquy is obtained, the Flowing Panacea is consumed to gain 10% ATK increase for 20s.
----

-## Intro Skill: Attack the Must-Defend

-Attack the target, dealing Aero DMG, considered as Heavy Attack DMG.

-Within a certain period of time after casting this skill, press Normal Attack to perform Basic Attack Thus Spoke the Blade: Inkwash Stage 3.

----

-## Outro Skill: Strike Before Ready

-Attack the target, dealing Aero DMG equal to 100% of Qiuyuan's ATK, considered as Echo Skill DMG.

-Grant 50% Echo Skill DMG Amplification to the incoming Resonator, lasting for 14s or until the Resonator is switched out.